Call Now 24/7 Free Consultation

 Product Liability for Defective Products

 When a burn is caused by a defective appliance, heater, battery, chemical product, or other consumer good, Michigan law allows the victim to pursue a product liability claim against the manufacturer, distributor, or retailer.
 Proving the claim requires showing that the product was defective in its design, manufacturing, or labeling, and that the defect caused the injury.
+MCL 600.2949a may matter in product-liability cases if the manufacturer or distributor had actual knowledge of the defect and willfully disregarded the risk.
 Common examples include faulty space heaters, exploding lithium-ion batteries, flammable children's clothing, and defective wiring in appliances.

 Premises Liability for Fire Code Violations

 Property owners have a legal duty to maintain their premises in a reasonably safe condition.
 Landlords, business owners, and property managers who fail to install or maintain smoke detectors, fire suppression systems, or proper exits in compliance with Michigan fire safety codes can be held liable when people are burned as a result.
-Under MCL 600.2949a, premises liability claims require showing that the property owner knew or should have known about the hazardous condition.
+Premises cases are different from product-defect cases: they require proof that a property owner, landlord, contractor, or other responsible party owed and breached a duty under the facts.

 Workplace Burn Injuries: Workers' Compensation and Third-Party Claims